kasrababaei/swift-notes/xcode-project-settings.md

 ### Scheme

-- **Definition:** A scheme is a collection of settings that specify how Xcode should build, run, test, or profile your app.
-It includes information such as which target to build, which build configuration to use, and how to run or test the app.
+A scheme is a collection of settings that specify how Xcode should build, run, test, or profile your app.
+It includes information such as which target to build, which build configuration to use, and how to run or test the app<sup>[*](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project)</sup>.

 - **Usage:**
   - Schemes are used to define various actions that can be performed on an Xcode